axelvanherle/axelvanherle.github.io/content/post/22-02-23_zerotodnshero.md

 author: "Axel Vanherle"
 ---

+I am excited to announce that we have a new website link!
+Our website can now be found at https://axelvanherle.xyz.
+In this post, I will share my journey of setting up a blog with a custom domain and playing around with DNS.
+So, without further ado, here is "From Zero to DNS Hero; My Journey Setting Up a Blog with a Custom Domain.

-For a while now, I have been interested in setting up my own website or, at the very least, learning how to do so.
+So for a while now, I have been interested in setting up my own website or, at the very least, learning how to do so.
 Setting up a blog seemed like a good way to achieve this goal.

 To me, normally, setting up a website involves getting an old Optiplex computer, installing Linux on it, and serving my page with a web server like Caddy or Nginx.
 Doing this results in getting a boring old IPV4 address, but I always wanted a cool custom domain name, because who wants to go to a random IPv4 address?